 I hope you enjoyed this walk through Chihuly’s masterpieces as much as I did!
 Do leave a comment about your reactions, and any connections you have to Chihuly art around the world.
 I always love to hear your thoughts and experiences!

 Save money seeing Seattle by getting the CityPass: HALF OFF the most popular 5 tourist attractions, including the Chihuly museum, and of course, the Space Needle!
-Get the deal here (or in the link above or banner below) and support this site at no extra cost to you.
+Get the deal here and support this site at no extra cost to you.
 Enjoy!